 - The texts may be taken from sources such as newspapers, journals, notices, company handbooks, and guidelines.
 Basically, any material that you may encounter in a normal English-speaking environment.

 The IELTS Academic Writing Test includes two main tasks:

-- Task 2: The candidate will also be required to write an essay in response to an argument, problem, or point-of-view.
-Both the tasks must be written formally.
+- Writing Task 2: The candidate will also be required to write an essay in response to an argument, problem, or point of view.
+Both tasks must be written formally.

 The IELTS General Writing Test includes two tasks:

-- Task 2: The candidate will also be required to write an essay in response to an argument, problem, or point-of-view.
-However, this essay can be personal instead of being formal.
+- Writing Task 2: The candidate will also be required to write an essay in response to an argument, problem, or point of view.
+However, this essay can be personal instead of formal.

 The IELTS India Speaking Test includes three tasks: